xuan6/free-food/README.md

 An iOS App connecting hosts & participants with a platform where users can post & explore interesting events serving free food near their location.

 ## This repo
-contains most of the front-end and client side part.
+Contains most of the front-end and client side code.

 ## Completed project repo
 Check the [integrated version](https://github.com/27rohan/Free-Food).